Bynder/bynder-python-sdk/README.md

 from bynder_sdk import BynderClient
 ```

-Then create an instance of the client:
+When using OAuth2, create an instance of the client and use the flow
+to receive a token:

 ```python
 bynder_client = BynderClient(